openstates/enhancement-proposals/012-improve-entity-matching.md

 formats easily to accommodate however the source may be posting the Committees (ex: 'Committee on Ending Homelessness' as a Bill Sponsor vs 'House Ending Homelessness' on Events, etc.)

+#### Solutions:
+- Core: Fix `limit_spec` on the `OrganizationImporter` so that more than just the first string in `other_names` is checked for
+Committees
+- People Script: Update Committee Script to include `other_names` for Committees that include Chamber, Type, & Both

 ### Bill Matching to Event Agenda Items
 When it comes to matching Bills to Agenda Items on Events, I'm a little more fuzzy.
 Right now we have a [resolve_bill](https://github.com/openstates/openstates-core/blob/ac8e53aefe2a70d8ff360fc8b641bf77f28e2d7c/openstates/importers/base.py#L164) function on the `BaseImporter` that attempts to match Bills via `bill_id`, `jurisdiction_id`, & `date` if it gets passed,